 Known as a prosperous trading port between the 15th and 19th Century, the riverside town of Hoi An still retains many remnants of its glorious time as evident in the bustling market and abundance of souvenirs and tailor shops.
 What makes Hoi An remarkable is that its Old Quarter has been beautifully preserved.
 The streets are still lined with old tile-roofed shop houses, shady pagodas, and colorful communal halls that contribute to its status as a World Heritage Site by UNESCO.

-Today, enjoy a guided walking tour around Hoi An Ancient Town, which is recognized for its well-preserved architecture, pedestrian-only streets, and typical local cuisine.
-During this leisurely exploration on foot, observe some of the historic merchant and community houses, ancient pagodas, and traditional places of worship with influences from Chinese, Japanese and Vietnamese architecture.
-Make a stop at the iconic over 400-year-old Japanese Covered Bridge first built by the Japanese community in the 1590s as a way to reach the Chinese quarter across the water.
+Today, enjoy a guided walking tour around Hoi An Ancient Town, Make a stop at the iconic over 400-year-old Japanese Covered Bridge first built by the Japanese community in the 1590s as a way to reach the Chinese quarter across the water.
 Visit the Assembly Hall of the Chaozhou Chinese Congregation and notice its gorgeous woodcarvings on the beams, walls, and altar while unraveling with your guide some untold stories about the Chinese community during their time in Hoi An.
 Continue strolling around Hoi An's back street and feel soft, clattering hum which is the sound of sewing machines.
 This little charming town is also home to hundreds of tailor shops and nobody can explain exactly when, how, or why it became sewing central. .

 Known as a key part of Hoi An culture, the silk lantern is a simple yet colorful handicraft.
 Follow the narrow street to reach the home of a local craftsman, nestled away in a small corner of the quarter.
 After a brief introduction to the history, to the history, shape, and color of the lanterns as well as the stages of production, try to create or decorate a lantern and take it home as a souvenir.